 If you can, spend some time packing properly using bubble wrap and packing paper and seal boxes with tape.
 This will also protect your items during transit to and from storage.

 If you don’t clearly label your boxes to describe their contents, it could be like looking for the proverbial needle in a haystack should you need to retrieve a specific item.
-The last thing you want to have to do is open boxes and other packaging unnecessarily.
+The last thing you want to do is open boxes and other packaging unnecessarily.

 Fragile items such as mirrors and pictures should always be stored upright and ideally be packed in a protective material.
 Electrical appliances should be clean and thoroughly dried out before being placed into storage, and if they have doors (fridges for example), these should be left ajar to allow for ventilation.